Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 This project provides a containerized application for finding relevant Woo-documents given a query from the user.
 The application is split into a backend API, a frontend UI, and a separate pipeline service for data collection, all running in Docker containers.
 The pipeline service collects Woo-documents from the province sites, vectorises them and puts them in the vector database.

+This application has been created to make it easier for Woo-employees to retrieve past Woo-requests.
+The current search engine is term-based, which means you can only retrieve a Woo-request if you know the exact term that is used in the title of the request.
+This solution implements vector search based on the contents of documents related to a Woo-requests.

 ## Quick start

 _**Prerequisites: Docker, openAI API key**_